yaroslav-007/packer-redhat/README.md

 Register on https://developers.redhat.com/.
  - From there you can download rhel-server-7.7-x86_64-dvd.iso iso file, that you should put next to file packer-redhat7.json
  - Get regestration as a developer.
-In **packer-redhat7.json** you have to populate you website username and password on the commnad  `subscription-manager register ...`
+In **packer-redhat7.json** you have to populate you website username and password on the command  `subscription-manager register ...`

 ## How to run the code: